 Identify your threshold core temp.
 Learning the core temperatures you can sustain for various durations helps with race-day pacing.

 Develop a hydration strategy.
-You can use core temp to hone your optimal intake of fluids (i.e. you’ll learn what level of dehydration causes an unacceptable rise in core temp).
+You can use core temp to hone your optimal intake of fluids (i.e. you’ll learn what level of dehydration causes a rise in core temp during your indoor sessions).

 Determine cooling strategies.
 Carefully controlled trials will identify the optimal cooling strategies for different conditions.